-Usage void i2c_masterStopWait(u32 reg)

-Parameters [IN] reg base address of specific I 2 C
+Usage void i2c_masterStopWait(u32 reg) Parameters [IN] reg base address of specific I 2 C Include driver/i2c.h Description Waits for the master to be available.

-Include driver/i2c.h

 i2c_masterRecoverBlocking()

 Usage void i2c_masterRecoverBlocking(u32 reg) Parameters [IN] reg base address of specific I 2 C Include driver/i2c.h Description To recover the slave, toggle the SCL bus until the slave releases the SDA bus, except for a timeout.
 This function will retry 3 times.
 This function may be used as a backup plan to ensure that the slave can be recovered if a transaction fails in between.